Maniii97/Express-npx/readme.md

 - Option to include .gitignore file.
 - Option to get ts-config.json file.
 - Option to use nodemon.
+- Option to add a DockerFile

-Feel free to raise an issue and contribute to this package [Github](https://github.com/Maniii97/Express-npx)
+Feel free to raise an issue and contribute to this package on [Github](https://github.com/Maniii97/Express-npx)